Cellular $\mathbb A^1$-homology and the motivic version of Matsumoto's theorem: Cellular A1 -chain complexes associated with the Bruhat decomposition

 Choose an isomorphism

-In the situation of our main theorem, the above isomorphism is given by the simple coroots, since $T$ is a maximal $k$-split torus of $G$, which is simply connected.
+In the situation of our main theorem (Theorem \ref{theorem intro precise}, Theorem \ref{thm: main}), the torus $T$ is a maximal $k$-split torus of a simply connected group $G$, so the above isomorphism is chosen to be the one given by the simple coroots.
 For $t\in T$, we let $t_i\in \G_m$ be its $i$-th component through the above isomorphism; so in other words,

 where the $\{\varpi_i\}_i$ denote the fundamental weights, or the basis of $\Hom(T, \G_m)$ dual to $\{\alpha_i\}_i$.

 Notice that given the group homomorphism $\alpha_i^\vee: \G_m \to T$, we have $\alpha_i^\vee(u) \in T$ for a unit $u$, which corresponds to the element $[\alpha_i^\vee(u)]$ of $\ZA[T]$.
 The symbol $(\alpha_i^\vee(u))$ denotes the element $[\alpha_i^\vee(u)] - [1]$ of $\ZA[T]$.
 The morphism